Memorial University of Newfoundland Students' Union: Controversy and criticism

-In the fall of 2009 MUNSU lost over $100,000 on their annual fall orientation concert.
-The union brought rapper Snoop Dogg to St. John's Mile One Stadium on September 12, 2009 at a cost of $300,000 but only sold 2500 out of a possible 6200 seats.
+In the fall of 2009, MUNSU lost over $100,000 on their annual fall orientation concert.
+The union brought rapper Snoop Dogg to St. John's Mile One Stadium on September 12, 2009 at a cost of $300,000; however, they only sold 2,500 out of a possible 6,200 seats.
 Critics claim that the union conducted no market research or survey of the student population to see if the rap act would appeal to them.
 Several MUNSU directors and members of the student activities committee also came forward saying that the decision was made without their approval or notification.